ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 3
 "

-The Ferrocene compiler performs various kinds of static analysis and lints when compiling libcore.
+The Ferrocene compiler performs various kinds of static analysis and lints when compiling the core library.

 4
 "

-.. include:: ./partials/libcore-testing.rst
+.. include:: ./partials/core-testing.rst

 Table A.10
 ~~~~~~~~~~